xbeat/Machine-Learning/README.md

 Deep Learning Titans: TensorFlow vs. PyTorch

 TensorFlow and PyTorch are two of the most popular deep learning frameworks in the world of artificial intelligence and machine learning.
 Both offer powerful tools for building and training neural networks, but they have different philosophies and strengths.
 In this presentation, we'll explore the key features, similarities, and differences between these two titans of deep learning.

+## Visual Encoding Fundamentals for Data Visualization

+Visual Encoding Foundations in Python

+Data visualization requires systematic mapping between data attributes and visual properties.
+Understanding how to programmatically implement these mappings forms the foundation for creating effective visualizations that leverage human perceptual capabilities.

 ## Automated Design of Intelligent Agents with Python